The Coffee Shop at the Edge of the World | Teen Ink

 “Do you?”
 Death asked.
 She suppressed a shiver as his gaze settled squarely on her.
 “How does one not recall their oldest companion?”

 “All I can remember is a land covered in ice.
-Nothing before that, and nothing after that,” she said.
+Nothing before that and nothing after that,” she said.
 Her companion’s eyes widen, and she sinks back into memory.

 Each deafening crack echoes in her mind.
 She remembers tumbling into the water, gasping from the sudden shock of cold.
-Trying to propel herself back up, but weighed down by layers of clothing, time seeming to fly by as she struggles.
+Trying to propel herself back up, but weighed down by layers of clothing, time seems to fly by as she struggles.

-She remembers the ice sealing above her head like a seam being stitched back together, as if it had never broken in the first place.
+She remembers the ice sealing above her head like a seam being stitched back together as if it had never broken in the first place.
 Her despair as her fists fruitlessly struck against the ice.
 Closing her eyes, she sealed her last breath away.
 She remembers lying dormant in the frozen waters for years, her mind awake but her body frozen in time.
-Then the ice shattered above her, weak sunlight filtering through the water nearest the surface.
+Then, the ice shattered above her, weak sunlight filtering through the water nearest the surface.
 She was suspended upright in the water, ice clinging to the skin of her body, glittering in her hair.

-A hand reached down into the depths, and finally, finally grasped her hand.
+A hand reached down into the depths and finally, finally grasped her hand.
 Death pulled her out of the water, disappearing from the coffee shop that he had endlessly waited in for months.
 Before she could express her surprise, the coffee shop faded to darkness before her eyes.

 Life opened her eyes to see endless blue stretching above her.
 Her pulse fluttered weakly in her chest, and she breathed in the crisp air.
 Kaleidoscopic eyes stared down at her, and this time, she could see herself reflected in them.
 How ironic, she thought, that Death would be the one to save Life.
-Finally, she had realized her mistake.
+Finally, she realized her mistake.
 As long as Death was by her side, Time would never catch up to them again.

 The author's comments: